 Sharp, non-rusty tools are important for the ease and safety of performing gardening tasks.
 A flat file can be used to sharpen the blades on a set of pruning shears or a lawn mower.
 Sharp blades cut rather than tear or bruise plant tissue.
 Many diseases enter turfgrass plants through damaged tissue, so a clean cut will help reduce disease problems.

 Shovels and hoes also need to have sharp edges to give a good cut.
 Use a flat file to sharpen the cutting edge of a shovel.
 This reduces the amount of force you have to use when digging.
-When you encounter a root, a sharp-edged shovel will allow a nice clean cut to occur, and the root will recover faster.
-And cutting weeds with a sharp hoe requires less work, and it's easier on the hands and back.
+When you encounter a root, a sharp-edged shovel will allow a nice clean cut, and the root will recover faster.
+Cutting weeds with a sharp hoe requires less work, and it's easier on the hands and back.